Georgia Assault Defense Lawyer

 As the name implies, aggravated assault is more serious than simple assault.
-According to Georgia Code 16-5-21, assault becomes aggravated when the perpetrator had the intent to rob, rape or murder.
-It may also be considered aggravated when a weapon or item is used that can be considered deadly or can otherwise cause serious bodily harm.
-This includes firing a gun from within a vehicle toward someone without legal justification.
+According to Georgia Code 16-5-21, assault becomes aggravated when the perpetrator commits an act with the intent to rob, rape or murder the victim.

-In general, an aggravated assault conviction comes with a prison sentence of no less and one year, but no more than 20 years.
+In general, an aggravated assault conviction comes with a prison sentence of no less than one year but no more than 20 years.
 However, there are exceptions to this rule.
 These include:

-- Aggravated assault against an officer of the peace or a correctional officer while they are performing their official duties is punishable by 5 to 20 years in prison.
+- When the victim is a law enforcement officer or a correctional officer and the offense occurs while the official is performing their duties, it’s punishable by 5 to 20 years in prison.

-- Aggravated assault of a victim over 65 years old is punishable by 3 to 20 years.
+- When the victim is over 65 years old, it’s punishable by 3 to 20 years.

-- Aggravated assault while taking public transportation is punishable by 3 to 20 years.
+- Aggravated assault committed on any type of public transportation is punishable by 3 to 20 years.

-- Aggravated assault upon a commercial driver in which theft of their vehicle was the goal is punishable by 5 to 20 years in prison and/or a fine of $50,000 to $200,000.
+- When the victim of the crime is a commercial driver and theft of their vehicle was the goal, aggravated assault is punishable by 5 to 20 years in prison and/or a fine of $50,000 to $200,000.